 In some cases, products may be referred to as “pseudo-pharmaceutical.”
 The exact definition with regards to payment processing is a little murky, but roughly, pseudo-pharmaceuticals refer to products that make some type of health claim, but aren’t a prescription or regulated over-the-counter medication.

 Pseudo-pharmaceuticals could include herbal supplements, skin creams and skin care products that claim anti-aging, brightening, or firming benefits, facial peels with ingredients like retinol, teeth whitening kits, and other items.

 Nutraceuticals refer to food-based products that claim to offer health benefits, including treating or preventing illness and disease.
 They’re usually regulated by the FDA as dietary supplements or food additives, but aren’t held to the same standards as pharmaceuticals.

 For the purposes of credit card processing, there are accredited pharmacies and drug stores, and non-accredited.

 Accredited pharmacies are still considered high risk, but accreditation means that you won’t need to register as a high-risk business with Visa.
 For the registration exemption, you’ll need to be accredited by the National Association of Boards of Pharmacy or another Visa-recognized regulatory body.

-Non-accredited pharmacies will need to register with Visa through a credit card processor, and pay associated registration fees.
+Non-accredited pharmacies will need to register with Visa through a credit card processor, and pay associated high-risk registration fees.